Home » Dessert » Old Fashioned Candy Cane Fudge

 • Add Dark or Milk Chocolate Swirls: Melt a small amount of dark or milk chocolate and swirl it into the white chocolate base for a richer, layered flavor.

-• Top with Mini Marshmallows: Sprinkle mini marshmallows on top of the fudge before it sets for a festive, hot-chocolate-inspired treat.
+• Top with Mini Marshmallows: Sprinkle mini marshmallows on top of the fudge before it sets for a festive, hot-chocolate-inspired treat (along with this hot cocoa dip with marshmallow fluff)

 • Add Crushed Cookies: Mix in or top the fudge with crushed Oreos, chocolate sandwich cookies, or even graham crackers for extra texture and flavor.